apache/flink/docs/dev/libs/cep.md

 </div>

 Next, you can append more patterns to your pattern sequence by specifying the desired *contiguity conditions* between them.
-In the [previous paragraph](#conditions-on-contiguity), we described the different contiguity modes supported by Flink, namely *strict*, *relaxed*, and *non-deterministic relaxed*, and how to apply them in looping patterns.
+In the [previous section](#conditions-on-contiguity) we described the different contiguity modes supported by Flink, namely *strict*, *relaxed*, and *non-deterministic relaxed*, and how to apply them in looping patterns.
 To apply them between consecutive patterns, you can use: